 First, connect the wifi of your iOS device to either the camera directly (all camera models except Canon), or to the same router/hotspot that your camera is connected to (Canon cameras in infrastructure mode)

 Next, open Wifibooth and touch the camera icon at the top-left of the start screen:

 In the camera popup, double-check that the wifi is connected to where you expect it to be.
 Then, touch the “Camera with Wifi” option:

 Wifibooth will look for cameras continuously while the “Camera with Wifi” option is selected.
 Please note that you might need to complete the pairing on the camera, ie. your camera may ask you if Wifibooth should be allowed to connect.

-Nikon camera users: currently it takes longer (1-2 minutes) than expected for the initial connection to some Nikon cameras, notably the Nikon D750.
-This is a known issue we’re working on.
-After the initial connection, things work smoothly.
+Nikon camera users: sometimes it can take longer (1-2 minutes) than expected for the initial connection to some Nikon cameras, notably the Nikon D750.

 If you see an error message from Wifibooth, such as the session being rejected by the camera, just wait a minute — Wifibooth will automatically try again.
 If you experience issues, switch the camera back to the device camera, then back to “Camera with Wifi” again.

 Once connected, you can use the small camera button in the camera popup to take a test photo.
 Test photos are not saved.

 If your camera gets disconnected, ie. because you have to swap the battery, Wifibooth should automatically reconnect.